-Encapsulate your Julia code in functions and modules, for convenience and performance.
+Encapsulate your Julia code into functions, for convenience and performance.

-As an example, lets define a function that will evaluate the first \( N \) terms of the quadratic series
+As an example, let’s define a function that will sum the first terms of the Riemman Zeta function (see Wiki)

 After executing that code, we can call our function from the REPL, by typing: